There's no way around it — surrogacy is expensive. Here's a breakdown of the costs, and some ways to make your journey more affordable.

 The main fees incurred at your fertility clinic will be those associated with screening your egg donor, surrogate, and you — as well as those incurred during the embryo creation and transfer processes.
 There is a lot of variability in costs that can occur, however, depending on your unique set of circumstances.

 If you are partnered, and you both hope to contribute sperm, that will increase your costs since you will both need to undergo the screening and embryo creation process.
 With two sperm sources to consider, you may want to consider working with a “proven” donor to help increase the odds that you will end up with a high number of quality eggs.
-“That means she’s had a pregnancy result from a donation before,” said Kristen Hanson, Co-Owner and Director of Finance and Legal at Simple Surrogacy “At the very least, you might want to choose an experienced donor, which means you will know exactly how her body will react to the egg donation medications, and we’ve seen before how many eggs are generally retrieved from her cycle.”
+“That means she’s had a pregnancy result from a donation before,” said Kristen Hanson, Co-Owner and Director of Finance and Legal at Simple Surrogacy.
+“At the very least, you might want to choose an experienced donor, which means you will know exactly how her body will react to the egg donation medications, and we’ve seen before how many eggs are generally retrieved from her cycle.”

 Another factor that can increase costs is the number of embryos you plan to transfer at one time.
-If you transfer more than one, you will increase the likelihood of a twins pregnancy.
-“It’s a huge factor to the surrogacy costs if you achieve a twins pregnancy,” said Hanson.
+If you transfer more than one, you will increase the likelihood of a twin pregnancy.
+“It’s a huge factor to the surrogacy costs if you achieve a twin pregnancy,” said Hanson.
 Carrying multiples will increase the number of doctors appointments, specialists involved, and the likelihood of needing to cover lost wages for your surrogate on account of bedrest.

 The number of embryo transfers required before your surrogate achieves pregnancy can also impact costs.
 Though most surrogates successfully achieve pregnancy within one to two attempts, not all are so lucky, and additional cycles may increase your costs.
 “You have to pay for medication for your surrogate for each cycle,” said Hanson.